calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 ## Mission success

 Whew.
 Look at that.
-The boards installed and ran perfectly.
+After rewiring, both boards installed and ran perfectly.
 Great success!
-The machine dispensed delicious frozen yogurt.
+The machine dispensed delicious frozen yogurt without a problem.
 I filled a victory cup, as I always do (so I can "test" the machine), ceremoniously scarfed the whole thing, and ended up with brainfreeze.
 Regardless of frozen-dairy-inflicted cranial discomfort, I was ecstatic.

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_13-min.jpg)
 *Pictured: Delicious frozen yogurt.
 Photo credit - [Fuse Frozen Co](https://www.facebook.com/fusefrozenco)*